 Currently, Crowdestate doesn’t offer referral codes or cashback bonuses for new investors.
+In the meantime you can use our EstateGuru referral code, to get yourself a 0.5% cashback bonus on your investments during the first three months.
 We’ll update this Crowdestate review should there be any progress on this in the future, so save this URL and check back regularly.

 Are bonuses important to you?
 Sign up to EstateGuru to invest in real estate projects and receive a 0.5% bonus while doing so.
 Unfamiliar with the platform?
 Make sure to read our in-depth EstateGuru review first!

 Crowdestate offers investment opportunities for investors within continental Europe.
 The only user requirement is that investors are over 18 years old!

 Crowdestate is one of the few European P2P lending platforms that doesn’t require a European bank account.
 However, we would still recommend that you use an account in euros that supports SEPA payments.